Nijūmon

-Nijūmon (二重門) is one of two types of two-story gate presently used in Japan (the other one being the rōmon, see photo in the gallery below), and can be found at most Japanese Buddhist temples.
+Nijūmon (二重門) is one of two types of two-story mons presently used in Japan (the other one being the rōmon) and can be found at most Japanese Buddhist temples.
 This gate is distinguishable from its relative by the roof above the first floor which skirts the entire upper story, absent in a rōmon.
 Accordingly, it has a series of brackets (tokyō) supporting the roof's eaves both at the first and at the second story.
 In a rōmon, the brackets support a balcony.
 The tokyō are usually three-stepped (mitesaki) with tail rafters at the third step.
 A nijūmon is normally covered by a hip-and-gable roof.

 Unlike a rōmon, whose second story is inaccessible and unusable, a nijūmon has stairs leading to the second story.
 Some gates have at their ends two sanrō (山廊), 2 x 1 bay structures housing the stairs.
 The second story of a nijūmon usually contains statues of Shakyamuni or of goddess Kannon, and of the 16 Rakan, and hosts periodical religious ceremonies.
 Large nijūmon are 5 bays wide, 2 bays deep and have three entrances, however Tokyo's Zōjō-ji, the Tokugawa clan's funerary temple, has a gate which is 5 x 3 bays.
 Smaller ones are 3 x 2 bays and have one, two or even three entrances.